MoonModules/WLED-Docs/docs/soundreactive/sync.md

 ## Using a Computer as source (PC audio to WLED)

-Below a (non-executive) list of some open source tools that utilize the audio sync format.
+Below a (most likely incomplete) list of some open source tools that utilize the audio sync format.

 ### [WledSRServer](https://github.com/Victoare/SR-WLED-audio-server-win)
 For windows, there is **WledSRServer** which is a small application that is doing the audio capturing, FFT computation and packet sending on the system.
 It sends out V2 packets.